Yes, I am one of those lucky people who had the chance to spend a Day in Hallstatt.

 It is believed to be the oldest still-inhabited village in Europe and it’s a hidden gem between the mountains and a beautiful lake.
 I remember first seeing a photograph of it a few years ago and it stole my heart.
+It was my dream to spend at least a day in Hallstatt.

 When the day finally came and we drove through the stunning mountains, I was speechless.
 Stopping everytime we saw a lake and me shouting “we must be close, surely we are nearly there..!!”
 I couldn’t handle the excitement.